Bilateral agreements and arrangements allow the airworthiness certification of civil aeronautical products to be shared between two countries.

 For aircraft certification and maintenance, additional implementation procedures will cover specific issues such as design approval, production acceptance, export airworthiness approval, post-design approval activities, technical cooperation and maintenance.

-These agreements will ensure continuity of arrangements with the USA, Canada, and Brazil when the United Kingdom leaves the European Union.
+These agreements will ensure continuity of arrangements with the USA, Canada, Brazil and Japan when the United Kingdom leaves the European Union.

 The following arrangements will come into force in the event of a no deal withdrawal from the European Union.
 Alternative arrangements are being finalised in the event that the UK remains part of the EASA system after withdrawal.